harel-coffee/robust-eval-auto/robustness_comparison/README.md

 0. Activate your environment / install all the packages needed and make sure that robust-eval is your working directory.
+Make sure you also pulled the submodule of robust with `git submodule update --init`.
 1. Switch to the robust-eval directory
 2. Decide which parameters you need: